-Emily Crocker Stebbins joined the firm after graduating cum laude from Willamette University College of Law.
-During law school, Emily served on the Moot Court Executive Board and as an editor of Willamette Law Online.
+While attending Willamette University College of Law, Emily made a name for herself by serving on the Moot Court Executive Board, as well as being an editor for Willamette Law Online.
 After her second year of law school, she earned a government honors fellowship in Washington, D.C., where she advocated for victims of police brutality by preparing police misconduct cases for administrative prosecution.
-Emily then represented victims of gender-related violence as a member of Willamette’s Human Rights and Refugee Law Clinic.
-Emily was a finalist in both the Bruce Spaulding and Don Turner Trial Competitions and was selected by Willamette to compete at the National Trial Competition.
-She graduated with the distinction of Order of the Barristers, awarded for outstanding trial advocacy.
+She also represented victims of gender-related violence while serving with Willamette’s Human Rights and Refugee Law Clinic.
+She would complete her legal education there and graduate cum laude.